jonas-lj/Ruffini/README.md

 ## About The Project

 <p>
-The Ruffini library is developed to make it easy to implement dk.jonaslindstrom.ruffini.integers.algorithms in Java involving various algebraic structures such as finite fields, polynomial rings, field extensions etc. The library includes an extensive library of already implemented algorithms such as the Euclidean algorithm, polynomial division etc. to make implementation even easier.
+The Ruffini library is developed to make it easy to algorithms in Java involving algebraic structures such as finite fields, polynomial rings, field extensions etc. The library includes an extensive library of already implemented algorithms such as the Euclidean algorithm, polynomial division etc. to make implementation even easier.